 If an SMB / SME is already using on-premises data storage, moving to the cloud can be taxing.
 Downtime is another issue that a cloud-based enterprise can encounter.
 A technical outage can leave a company scrambling to minimise losses.

 However, cloud computing providers have been working on reducing downtime.
 A majority will offer 99.9% uptime these days.

 Cloud services can help a small business boost operations with improved productivity, reduced costs and enhanced convenience.

 Cloud services are virtual services that enable you to digitally manage, store and process business data and information.

-Providing virtual space to process and store data is a extremely cost-effective way along with saving time and resources.
+Providing virtual space to process and store data is an extremely cost-effective way along with saving time and resources.

-Be keen about finding a cloud service provider that aligns with your business objectives.
+Be keen on finding a cloud service provider that aligns with your business objectives.